SoftwareGuy/NodeListServer/README.md

 3. Try poking the server via `http://[your server ip]:8889` or whatever port you configured it as.
 If you're running it locally you can do `http://127.0.0.1:8889` with the shipped configuration.
 4. If you get a `400 Bad Request` from the address in step 3, that is normal - the server is functional.
 Nice job!

-_Example of a sucessful startup of NodeListServer:_
+_Example of a successful startup of NodeListServer (v1.0, v1.1+ greets you differently):_

 ```
 coburn@yamato:~/NodeListServer$ node ./listServer.js